Substitutions in Console.WriteLine#

 It can take no parameters, and just advance to the next line (not used yet in this book).

-they are technically all different functions: A function is not just recognized
+they are technically different functions: A function is not recognized only

 by its name, but by its signature,